 The searches that product pages naturally show up for tend to have higher conversion rates.
 People who are looking for something specific enough that a product is a better result than a category page usually know exactly what they want and are ready to make a purchase.

-There’s less competition for product-level searches, which means your product pages have a better chance of showing up for those specific searches than they do when someone searches a more general, category-level search.
+There’s less competition for product-level searches, which means that your product pages have a better chance of showing up for those specific searches than they do when someone searches a more general, category-level search.
 On-page optimization can do wonders for your search engine visibility on a product page.

 You have more opportunities to show up in search results when all of your products are optimized.
-Only focusing your efforts on your category pages means your site is missing out on a range of searches because the best pages for those queries aren’t made clear to Google.
+Only focusing your efforts on your category pages means that your site is missing out on a range of searches because the best pages for those queries aren’t made clear to Google.